dut-laowang/PCLMM/README.md

 # PCLMM
  The code implementation for the article "Towards Patronizing and Condescending Language in Chinese Videos: A Multimodal Dataset and Framework".
-The paper is now accepted by **ICASSP 2025**, we will update the code by **January 30, 2025**.
+The paper is now accepted by **ICASSP 2025**, we will update the code in **early February, 2025**.

  The link for this paper in arxiv is https://arxiv.org/abs/2409.05005